Security best practices for IaaS workloads in Azure

 - Deploy recommendations for endpoint antimalware protection.

 - Detect threats.

-Security Center can actively monitor for threats, and potential threats are exposed in security alerts.
+Defender for Cloud can actively monitor for threats, and potential threats are exposed in security alerts.
 Correlated threats are aggregated in a single view called a security incident.

-Security Center stores data in Azure Monitor logs.
+Defender for Cloud stores data in Azure Monitor logs.
 Azure Monitor logs provides a query language and analytics engine that gives you insights into the operation of your applications and resources.
 Data is also collected from Azure Monitor, management solutions, and agents installed on virtual machines in the cloud or on-premises.
 This shared functionality helps you form a complete picture of your environment.

 Organizations that don't enforce strong security for their VMs remain unaware of potential attempts by unauthorized users to circumvent security controls.